puzzlecube/rtlfix/readme.md

 	Add the ability to supply additional flags to the modprobe command that adds the kernel module back again FInd better ways to determine if the card is running than requiring you to have a network that NetworkManager is set up to autoconnect to.
 	Could probably be faster.
+	Add to the installer the option to build a standalone binary.

 Known bugs:
 	One check whines about the startign step for some reason.